YeahNotSewerSide/NumBuster-API/README.md

 # Now lets talk about api:
 	Main api file with all api functions is NumbusterAPI.py, in file signatures.py functions for creating signaturs for different requests.

+	And yes, user have only 30 free requests per day, with that function: v6_old_phone you have unlimited free requests.